philipp-baumann/simplerspec-pedometron-article/README.md

 git clone https://github.com/philipp-baumann/simplerspec-pedometron-article.git
 ```

-For the installation of packages I would advise two main procedures:
+For the installation of packages I would advise one of the two main
+procedures:

 1. Installing exact package versions and sources using the renv package
     and the snapshot file `renv.lock`
 2. Manual installation of R packages with specific version tags

-Option 1 is probably the easiest as it makes automatically sure that all
-dependencies are met and the computational environment is the same
-(apart from operating system and system tools).
-For this, install renv
+Procedure 1 installs renv, which is then used restore simplerspec and
-and restore simplerspec and remaining R packages based on the
-`renv.lock` file in an isolated project library in two lines of code.
+remaining R packages versions as described `renv.lock` file in an
+isolated project library.

 ``` r
 ## Option 1 for installation